-It’s summer and it is the time of year to spend more time outdoors!
-On your next nature hike or camping trip, collect a few beautiful branches & create these DIY Wind Chimes!
+It’s summer the beautiful time of year to spend more time outdoors!
+On your next nature hike or camping trip, collect a few branches that catch your eye and create these DIY Wind Chimes!
 My daughter Sabine was inspired to create this beautiful wind chime project after our annual family trip to Yosemite National Park.
 Sabine’s idea was to use this project to teach the children who attend our summer camps how to incorporate elements found in nature.
-After she made this sample, she decided to make another one for her own bedroom window.
-Upon seeing her creations, our staff were inspired to create their own version for their bedroom walls and gardens, too!
+After this sample, she decided to make another one for her own bedroom window.
+Upon seeing her creations, our staff were inspired to then create their own version for their walls and gardens!
 These beautiful creations are now a staff favorite and the children in our summer camps (and their parents!) love them as well.
-Our campers (who are 5-years-old and up) love to put their new found crimping & wire working skills to use in such an interesting way that allows them the freedom to create whatever they can envision.
+Our campers (who are 5-years-old and up) love to put their new found crimping & wire working skills to use in interesting ways that allow them the freedom to create whatever they can envision.

-Because our classes all include the skills to crimp and use wire, we wanted to give you a little take away project to inspire some outdoor fun and shenanigans!
+All our classes all include the skills to crimp and use wire; we wanted to give you a little take away project to inspire some outdoor fun and shenanigans!

 [Pro Tip: they make beautiful decorations for a garden, a sunny kitchen, or a bedroom window.
-It’ll take you right back to your summer holiday!]
+Try it and you might find they take you right back to your summer holiday any time of year!]

 Here’s What You’ll Need!

 Large & small glass beads

 18 gauge round dead soft wire/craft wire (color of choice)

 Bells, Shells, Sea Glass, or Keys (customize it any way you like!)

 A ring mandrel OR more commonly found round objects to create round shapes in the copper wire (For instance the neck of a water bottle or a fat sharpie marker – go on a scavenger hunt in your home and let us know what you come up with in the comments below!)